GelzoneCC/PyQt5_Tips/README.md

 Make a general _QThread_ usage. <br>
 You can do the long-time-consuming task separated by the main thread preventing from the UI stuck. <br>
 Also show the message, progress value on the UI.

+## Qt Designer
+1. Use "minimumSize" & "maximumSize" & "scaledContents" properly to control the label size (especially for image in it).